reclaimhosting/docs/docs/Getting-Started-with-Reclaim-Hosting/Folder-Structures-In-cPanel.md

 *  **application_backups** - Any locally stored backups from Installatron will be stored here.
 *  **logs** - An archive of Apache access logs for your domain.
 *  **mail** - You guessed it, email to local email accounts on your domain is stored here.
-*  **public_ftp** - This folder is not often used except for instances where you need a space to allow an FTP users to upload files that aren't immediately public.
+*  **public_ftp** - This folder is not often used except for instances where you need a space to allow FTP users to upload files that aren't immediately public.
 *  **public_html** - This is where the magic happens.
 This folder is the main folder for your domain that is accessible to the web.
 Files uploaded to this folder will be visible on your main cPanel domain.
 *  **tmp** - Temporary uploads and statistics information is stored here.

-So as you can see when uploading files to your account you'll likely want them to be in public\_html in order to be accessible on the web.
-So if a file **image.jpg** is uploaded there it's available at **yourdomain.com/image.jpg**.
-Likewise if you create a folder inside of public_html and add the same image there it would be accessible at **yourdomain.com/foldername/image.jpg**.
+As you can see, when uploading files to your account you'll likely want them to be in public\_html in order to be accessible on the web.
+So if a file **image.jpg** is uploaded there it will be available at **yourdomain.com/image.jpg**.
+Likewise, if you create a folder inside of public_html and add the same image there it would be accessible at **yourdomain.com/foldername/image.jpg**.

 ###Subdomains